-There are few attorneys in Texas who have heard the words “not guilty” from a jury after defending their client on the charge of murder.
+Few attorneys in Texas have heard the words “not guilty” from a jury after defending their client on the charge of murder.
 We have.
-In fact, you would be hard-pressed to find anyone in Texas who has handled more murder and capital murder cases.
+Our attorneys have handled dozens of murder cases over the decades, first as prosecutors and now as defense attorneys.
+Experience matters.

 What is the punishment range for Murder?